 Click HERE for a list of what is and isn't allowed.

 Yes.
-However, it is important to understand that all levels of care are not covered benefits of Badgercare.
-Unfortunately, at this time, Wisconsin Badgercare will not pay for residential treatment.
-Programs and services that are included as covered benefits are Day Treatment, Intensive Outpatient, Regular Outpatient, and Medication Management.
-If you are a Wisconsin resident with no health insurance coverage and are seeking residential treatment, your options are to self-pay or reach out to your county department of human services.
+However, for residential treatment, Wisconsin Badgercare will only pay for treatment, not room and board.
+Other programs and services that are included as covered benefits are Day Treatment, Intensive Outpatient, Regular Outpatient, and Medication Management.
+If you are a Wisconsin resident with no health insurance coverage, or need help paying the room and board portion of residential treatment, your options are to self-pay or reach out to your county department of human services.
 If you are a Dunn County resident, please contact Arbor Place directly.
-We work cooperatively with the Dunn County Department of Human Services to help Dunn County residents.
+We work cooperatively with the Dunn Count Department of Health and Human Services.

 Insurance is confusing, isn’t it?
 We try and make things simple.
 Arbor Place works with many insurance companies, both commercial and MA managed care organizations, including some Minnesota Medicaid Plans and Rule 25 placements.
 The best way to find out about eligibility, benefits and costs, in network benefits vs. out of network, and self-pay options is to call us.
 We will contact your insurance company and give you our understanding of your eligibility and estimated costs to you.

 Each treatment service or program has a fee schedule.
 Please contact us to find out the cost of a specific program.

 Yes.
 We have a Nurse Practitioner on staff two days a week who is able to work with our clients on medication management for both residential and outpatient clients.